Ashar-LUMS/backlog-pilot/README.md

 - Rich card management with descriptions, inline editing, and deletion.
 - Secret key gatekeeping on every API call (provided via `x-project-secret`).
 - Shareable invite links that prefill the project ID so teammates only supply the secret.
-- JSON file persistence — no external database required.
+- Adaptive persistence: uses PostgreSQL automatically when `DATABASE_URL` is set (Heroku Postgres ready) and falls back to a local JSON file otherwise.
 - Automated server tests covering project access, backlog CRUD, and reordering.

 ## 🧱 Tech Stack